-Actually, some of the best days of our lives were spent on that summer house, beach hut, or tent, having light sandwiches and drinking orange juices for lunch.
+Actually, some of the best days of our lives were spent in that summer house, beach hut, or tent, having light sandwiches and drinking orange juices for lunch.

 Beach life shapes our personality - no doubt about it.

-But there's a lot a stake when we talk about the importance of beaches to societies around the world.
+But there's a lot at stake when we talk about the importance of beaches to societies around the world.

 Tourism & Economy

-The beach is one of the most important resources of tourism for more than 100 countries.
+The beach is one of the most important tourism resources for more than 100 countries.

 It is responsible for attracting, in many cases, more tourists every year than the country's overall population.